 I looked for someone among them who would build up the wall and stand before me in the gap on behalf of the land so I would not have to destroy it, but I found no one.
 Ezekiel 22:30

-Have you been blessed by someone standing in the gap for you?
+Have can you bless someone by standing in the gap?
 Please share!